 Here is a final list of what baby items I recommend you take travelling.
 Note it does not include clothing which you will also want!

 Plus, for formula babies:

 I hope you enjoyed our guide on all the best baby travel gear, you can find my complete guide to everything you need for a newborn baby here.

-If you’re looking on some inspiration on some great Aussie family holidays, why not read my brand new guide on all the best things to do in Tasmania with kids or you can find my guide to the best carry on luggage here.
+If you’re looking on some inspiration on some great Aussie family holidays, why not read my brand new guide on all the best things to do in Tasmania with kids.
 You can also read my top tips on travelling with babies here and find all our travel guides here.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases.